18F/tts-buy-dmarc/README.md

 ### How to respond

-We can only commit to reviewing those responses submitted through the Google Form, linked above.
+We can only commit to reviewing those responses submitted through the Google Form, linked above in `Request for Information`.

 ## Contributing